Home | Browse Topics | Criminal & traffic law | The criminal courts | Ways to stay out of court: Diversion and Restorative Justice

 • the offence is a less serious one.

 Note: The police can’t use diversion when they don’t have quite enough evidence to justify a prosecution.
-Diversion can’t be offered unless the police have first decided that a prosecution would be justified by the evidence and have laid charges against you – they can consider diversion as an alternative to pursuing the charges through the normal court process.
+Diversion can’t be offered unless the police have first decided that a prosecution would be justified by the evidence and have laid charges against you – they can then consider diversion as an alternative to pursuing the charges through the normal court process.

 What kinds of offences can and can’t be considered for diversion?